cbfacademy-admin/java-rest-api-assessment-jelusofia/README.md

 ---
 ## **Usage**
-This is the main controller class for handling stock transactions.
+This is the main controller class for handling stock transactions:
 [StockTransactionControllerV3](src/main/java/com/cbfacademy/apiassessment/api/StockTransactionControllerV3.java)

 To use the API, follow these steps:
-Once the application is running You can use postman or swagger-ui (by going to http://localhost:8080/swagger-ui/index.html)
+1. Once the application is running you can use swagger-ui, by navigating to http://localhost:8080/swagger-ui/index.html, to access the documentation for this API
+2. Using postman
+    * Input the URL ```localhost:8080/``` followed by the endpoint for the functionality you wnat to use

 ### 1. Add a New Transaction
 **Endpoint: POST /api/v3/pnlcalculator**